joao-xl8/ADP-test/README.md

 - a reviewer should be able to run npm install and get all required dependencies
 - a reviewer should be able to run npm start to run the application
-- a reviewer should be able to see that calls are successful the work should be free of CORs errors when running on http://localhost Code is commented where appropriate
+- a reviewer should be able to see that calls are successful

+the work should be free of CORs errors when running on http://localhost

+Code is commented where appropriate

 Report any bugs or issues you find (there shouldn't be any, but who knows ;))

+My development process:

+ - create the main program
+ - add a main function
+ - add a get function to retrieve data from the API
+ - process data:
+    - get all the last years transactions
+    - create map to add total amout for each employee in that year
+    - get the highest one
+    - get all his transactions with type == 'alpha'
+  - add a post function to send data to the API
+  - evaluate response
+  - end main program